 Techno Metal Post U.K. has been contacted by the architect and self-builder to install the foundation of his own carport near South Nottingham, Nottinghamshire.
-The customer believed that using helical piers must be the right solution as the closeness to large trees leads him to the screw piling.
-Indeed, the steering of the piers is possible and allow to go around a tree root.
+The customer believed that using helical piles must be the right solution as the closeness to large trees leads him to the screw piling.
+Indeed, the steering of the piles is possible and allow to go around a tree root.

 This solution was acceptable to local authorities who would not allow concrete filled trenching so close to my trees.

-The foundation for this project rests on eleven helical piers, 2,1 meters in depth, to ensure the carport is properly founded and anchored.
+The foundation for this project rests on eleven helical piles, 2,1 meters in depth, to ensure the carport is properly founded and anchored.
 The whole installation has been completed in 4 hours.

 As soon as the Techno Metal Posts were installed, the customer was able to immediately begin and self-build the oak wood structure.

-The customer confirms: All the trees are still thriving, I was very pleased with the piers you installed and the service you provided.
+The customer confirms: All the trees are still thriving, I was very pleased with the piles you installed and the service you provided.

 Project: Oak Wood Carport

 Dealer: Techno Metal Post UK

 Location: South of Nottingham

 Project Goals and Challenges: To install a carport, oak wood structure, avoid damage to the trees and the landscaping.